Indus River: Indus delta

-Originally, the delta used to receive almost all of the water from the Indus river, which has an annual flow of approximately 180 e9m3, and is accompanied by 400 e6tonnes of silt.
+Originally, the delta used to receive almost all of the water from the Indus River, which has an annual flow of approximately 180 e9m3, and is accompanied by 400 e6tonnes of silt.
 Since the 1940s, dams, barrages and irrigation works have been constructed on the river.
 The Indus Basin Irrigation System is the "largest contiguous irrigation system developed over the past 140 years" anywhere in the world.
 This has reduced the flow of water and by 2018, the average annual flow of water below the Kotri barrage was 33 e9m3, and annual amount of silt discharged was estimated at 100 e6tonnes.
-As a result, the 2010 Pakistan floods were considered "good news" for the ecosystem and population of the river delta as they brought much needed fresh water.
+As a result, the 2010 Pakistan floods were considered "good news" for the ecosystem and population of the river delta as they brought much-needed fresh water.
 Any further utilization of the river basin water is not economically feasible.

 Vegetation and wildlife of the Indus delta are threatened by the reduced inflow of fresh water, along with extensive deforestation, industrial pollution and global warming.
-Damming has also isolated the delta population of Indus river dolphins from those further upstream.
+Damming has also isolated the delta population of Indus River dolphins from those further upstream.

 Large-scale diversion of the river's water for irrigation has raised far-reaching issues.
 Sediment clogging from poor maintenance of canals has affected agricultural production and vegetation on numerous occasions.
 Irrigation itself is increasing soil salinization, reducing crop yields and in some cases rendering farmland useless for cultivation.

 Effects of climate change on the river

 The Tibetan Plateau contains the world's third-largest store of ice.
 Qin Dahe, the former head of the China Meteorological Administration, said the recent fast pace of melting and warmer temperatures will be good for agriculture and tourism in the short term, but issued a strong warning:

 Temperatures are rising four times faster than elsewhere in China, and the Tibetan glaciers are retreating at a higher speed than in any other part of the world...
-In the short term, this will cause lakes to expand and bring floods and mudflows..
+In the short term, this will cause lakes to expand and bring floods and mudflows...
 In the long run, the glaciers are vital lifelines of the Indus River.
 Once they vanish, water supplies in Pakistan will be in peril.

 "There is insufficient data to say what will happen to the Indus," says David Grey, the World Bank's senior water advisor in South Asia.
-"But we all have very nasty fears that the flows of the Indus could be severely, severely affected by glacier melt as a consequence of climate change," and reduced by perhaps as much as 50 percent.
+"But we all have very nasty fears that the flows of the Indus could be severely, severely affected by glacier melt as a consequence of climate change," and reduced by perhaps as much as 50 per cent.
 "Now what does that mean to a population that lives in a desert [where], without the river, there would be no life?
 I don't know the answer to that question," he says.
 "But we need to be concerned about that.
 Deeply, deeply concerned."

-U.S. diplomat Richard Holbrooke said, shortly before his death in 2010, that he believed that falling water levels in the Indus River "could very well precipitate World War III."
+U.S. diplomat Richard Holbrooke said, shortly before he died in 2010, that he believed that falling water levels in the Indus River "could very well precipitate World War III."